Convergence of de Finetti's mixing measure in latent structure models for observed exchangeable sequences

 The theorems establishing~\eqref{eqn:inverseliminfliminf} and~\eqref{eqn:curvatureprodbound} represent the core of the paper.
 For simplicity, let us describe the gist of our proof techniques by considering the case kernel $P_\theta$ belongs to an exponential family of distribution on $\Xfrak$ (see Theorem~\ref{thm:expfam}).
 Suppose the kernel admits a density function $f(x|\theta)$ with respect to a dominating measure $\mu$ on $\Xfrak$.
 At a high-level, this is a proof of contradiction: if ~\eqref{eqn:inverseliminfliminf} does not hold, then there exists a strictly increasing subsequence $\{\m_\ell\}_{\ell=1}^{\infty} $ of natural numbers according to which there exists a sequence of mixing measures $\{G_\ell\}_{\ell=1}^{\infty}\subset \Ec_{k_0}(\Theta)\backslash\{G_0\}$ such that $D_{\m_\ell}(G_\ell,G_0) \rightarrow 0$ as $\ell \rightarrow\infty$ and the integral form

 tends to zero.
-One may be tempted to applying Fatou's lemma to conclude that the integrand must vanish as $\ell\rightarrow \infty$, and from that one may hope to derive an apparent contradiction.
-This is basically the proof technique of Lemma~\ref{lem:firstidentifiable} for establishing inverse bound~\eqref{eqn:inverseliminf} for finite mixtures, but this would not work here, because the integration domain's dimensionality increases with $\ell$.
+One may be tempted to apply Fatou's lemma to deduce that the integrand must vanish as $\ell\rightarrow \infty$, and from that one may hope to derive a contradiction with specified hypothesis on the probability kernel $f(x|\theta)$ (e.g. first-order identifiability).
+This is basically the proof technique of Lemma~\ref{lem:firstidentifiable} for establishing inverse bound~\eqref{eqn:inverseliminf} for finite mixtures.
+But this would not work here, because the integration domain's dimensionality increases with $\ell$.
 Instead we can exploit the structure of the mixture of $\m_\ell$-product densities in $p_{G_\ell,\m_\ell}$, and rewrite the integral as an expectation with respect to a suitable random variable of fixed domain.
 What comes to our rescue is the central limit theorem, which is applied to a $\R^q$-valued random variable $Z_\ell = \left(\sum_{n=1}^{\m_{\ell}} T(X_n) - \m_{\ell} \E_{\theta_\alpha^0}T(X_1)\right)/\sqrt{\m_{\ell}}$, where $\E_{\theta_\alpha^0}$ denotes the expectation taken with respect to the probability distribution $P_{\theta}$ for some suitable $\theta=\theta_\alpha^0$ chosen among the support of true mixing measure $G_0$.